 Defenders of the Christian faith spend a considerable amount of time trying to prove that something happened thousands of years ago.
 But that really shouldn’t be necessary because, if the claims of Christianity were true, the present day evidence for it should be all over the place.

 Let’s take a few minutes and review the things we are led to expect by reading the words of Jesus himself on the matter.
 I’m sticking primarily with Jesus because if I turn to anyone else (e.g. Peter, Paul, James, John, Moses) there will be some excuse for why their words no longer matter and we shouldn’t use them either to validate or falsify the claims of this faith.
-Well, it’s fine to validate them, but never to falsify.
+Well, maybe to validate them, but never to falsify them.
 That’s out of the question.

 If Christianity Were True…

 1.)
 The church would experience less sickness, injury, and accidental death than the rest of the world.

 Granted, Jesus never promised life with him would be a bed of roses.
 In fact, he warned his followers that associating with him would cause the world to turn against them.
 Of course, that hasn’t stopped American Christians from constantly complaining that the very thing Jesus predicted is happening (and whether or not it’s for the reasons he suggested is an argument for another time), but that’s beside the point.

 Jesus clearly promised that if you pray for the sick, they will be healed.
 The apostle James (who we are told was his brother) claimed the same thing, and the New Testament is full of examples of the disciples successfully praying for people to be healed.
 So we’re not exactly talking about an obscure doctrine.